How to Rent a Car in Italy: Complete Guide for Travelers

 Should I Pay Everything Upfront?

-Sometimes you can pay the full amount upfront or just a deposit to secure your booking.
+Sometimes you can choose to pay the full amount in advance or just a deposit to secure your booking.

 Late Arrival Tolerance